“DeMon” – Debug + monitor (system controller), pronounced “Demon”

 Using SPI1, and different CSn lines, DeMon controls:

-• A Jazz SPI slave port
+• A Pulse Sequencer SPI slave port

 • The ESP32-C5-WROOM-1-N8R4 Wifi subsystem + optional SX1262 lora subsystem